Fresh Air Innovators is a free, curriculum-aligned program developed by the University of NSW.

 Click to view

-Yes, Fresh Air Innovators aligns with both current NSW Curriculum standards and the incoming curriculum changes.
-It addresses key learning areas in Science, Digital Technologies, Geography / Human Society and its Environment, and Mathematics while incorporating cross-curriculum priorities of Sustainability and Aboriginal and Torres Strait Islander perspectives.
+Yes, Fresh Air Innovators aligns with both current and 2027 NSW Curriculum standards and Victorian 2.0 Syllabus documents.
+It addresses key learning areas in Science, Technologies, Humanities and Mathematics.
+The program also incorporates learning opportunities that support sustainability and Aboriginal and Torres Strait Islander perspectives, in line with state priorities.

 This is some text inside of a div block.

-Yes, Fresh Air Innovators aligns with both current NSW Curriculum standards and the incoming curriculum changes.
-It addresses key learning areas in Science, Digital Technologies, Geography / Human Society and its Environment, and Mathematics while incorporating cross-curriculum priorities of Sustainability and Aboriginal and Torres Strait Islander perspectives.
+Yes, Fresh Air Innovators aligns with both current and 2027 NSW Curriculum standards and Victorian 2.0 Syllabus documents.
+It addresses key learning areas in Science, Technologies, Humanities and Mathematics.
+The program also incorporates learning opportunities that support sustainability and Aboriginal and Torres Strait Islander perspectives, in line with state priorities.

 Will it cost me anything?